spring-guides/gs-accessing-data-jpa/README.md

 Summary
 -------
 Congratulations!
-You've written a simple application that uses Spring Data JPA to save some objects to a database and to fetch them; all without writing a concrete repository implementation.
+You've written a simple application that uses Spring Data JPA to save objects to a database and to fetch them -- all without writing a concrete repository implementation.